JuliaEarth/GeoStatsImages.jl/README.md

 [![GeoStatsImages](http://pkg.julialang.org/badges/GeoStatsImages_0.5.svg)](http://pkg.julialang.org/?pkg=GeoStatsImages)
 [![Coverage Status](https://codecov.io/gh/juliohm/GeoStatsImages.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/juliohm/GeoStatsImages.jl)

 This package converts famous training images from the geostatistcs literature to a standard format for quick experimentation in Julia.
-Please consult the references at the bottom of this page for more details.
+It is part of the [GeoStats.jl](https://github.com/juliohm/GeoStats.jl) framework and can be used in conjunction with multiple-point simulation solvers implemented therein.

 **The author does not hold any copyright on the data.
-Please give credit to the sources.**
+Please give credit to the sources at the bottom of this page.**

 Installation
 ------------